What is the working world of tomorrow?

 4. Leadership: trust rather than presence culture

-Working in the digital age requires a lot of trust - from both employees and employers.
-Employees must trust their superiors so that the "always-on" culture does not lead executives to demand excessive labor input and constant accessibility.
-Likewise, executives need to trust their employees because they no longer do their work around the corner in the office, but from the home office or sitting on the park bench or even in the evening, when the children lie in bed.
+Working in the digital age requires a lot of trust - both from employees and from employers.
+Employees must trust their superiors so that the “always-on” culture does not lead to managers demanding excessive work and constant accessibility.
+Managers also have to trust their employees, because they no longer do their work exclusively in the office around the corner, but from their home office or on the park bench, or even in the evening when the children are in bed.

 But how can executives inform their employees in the future, how do they ensure timely completion of activities, how do you assess employees who work in decentralized projects or in the home office?

 5. The hierachies become flatter